Clinical Research Trials

 Many larger hospitals and universities have their own in-house IRBs that approve and monitor all studies that take place within the hospital.
 Smaller hospitals and private doctor’s offices or outpatient clinics can use the services of a regional IRB.
 Both types of IRBs are qualified to oversee the safety of clinical trial subject safety.

-What are your rights as a family in clinical research?
+What are our rights as a family?

 When you are thinking about joining a study, remember that you have the right to: